How Much Is the Average Cheek Filler Cost?

 The longevity of your cheek fillers really depends on the specific product used.
 Most of the popular dermal fillers are made from Hyaluronic Acid (HA), a substance your body naturally produces.
 On average, you can expect HA-based cheek fillers to last anywhere from 6 to 18 months.
 Factors like the specific formula, the amount injected, and even your own metabolism can influence how quickly your body absorbs the filler.
 During your consultation, your provider will discuss which type of filler is best for your goals and give you a more precise timeline for your expected results.

-Your Maintenance and Touch-Up Schedule
+Your Touch-Up Schedule and Associated Costs

 Because fillers are temporary, you’ll need a maintenance plan to keep that beautiful, contoured look.
 Think of it less like a one-time fix and more like a regular part of your beauty routine.
 Most people schedule follow-up treatments once or twice a year to maintain their results.
 It’s also common for your initial treatment to involve a couple of visits, as your provider may build up the volume gradually to achieve the perfect, natural-looking shape.
 This ensures you don’t look “overdone” and allows for subtle adjustments along the way.